 - (a) Turbidity is a measure of the cloudiness of water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU. - (c) MRDLG. - (d) MRDL. - (e) Data based on Locational Running Annual Averages.
+For contaminants where compliance is based on a running annual average, the last three quarterly averages of the previous year are calculated for the first quarterly average.
+This range would be the highest and lowest individual detected sample results for the year.

-- (f) Data from June thru July 2013. - (g) Only one sample required. - (h) Adequate removal of TOC may be necessary to control unwanted formation of disinfection byproducts. - (i) PWSA submitted late reporting for TOC during the 4th quarter sampling.
+- (f) Data from June through July 2016.

+- (g) Data from December 2016.

+- (h) Only one sample required.

+- (i) Adequate removal of TOC may be necessary to control unwanted formation of disinfection byproducts.

+- (j) PWSA submitted late reporting for TOC during the 4th quarter sampling.

-Footnotes for Table 2: Highland Park Membrane Filtration Plant
+Footnotes for Table 3: Highland Park Membrane Filtration Plant

 - (a) Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU. - (c) Lowest concentration of free chlorine detected.
+We monitor it because it is a good indicator of the effectiveness of our filtration system. - (b) All turbidity samples met the turbidity limit of 0.3 NTU.

-- (d) Minimum allowable free chlorine residual at entry point to the distribution system. - (e) Only one sample required.
+- (c) Minimum allowable free chlorine residual at entry point to the distribution system. - (d) Only one sample required.